 This guide discusses the different types of equipment leases that small businesses can avail.
 But, first, let’s talk about what an equipment lease agreement covers.

-What is an Equipment Lease Agreement?
+What is an Equipment Leasing Agreement?

 An equipment lease agreement is a contract where the lessor, or the leasing company who owns the equipment, agrees to let the lessee use the equipment for a specific period in exchange for regular payments.
 The contract states the duration of the lease, the amount to be paid (monthly, quarterly, or annually), and other special conditions, depending on the type of lease.